Scripture Reference: Acts 15:36-41; 16:1-10

 Once, some men from Jerusalem came to Antioch and told the Christians that Gentiles could not become full members of God’s people unless they became Jews first.
 But Paul and Barnabas said this was not true.
 They travelled to Jerusalem and talked to the church leaders there about it.

 The Jerusalem leaders sent a letter back to Antioch to tell all of the Christians there that what Paul and Barnabas were saying was correct.
 Gentile Christians did NOT have to become Jews first to be full members of God’s people.
-Both Jew and Gentile are part of God’s people through faith in Jesus.
+Both Jews and Gentiles are part of God’s people through faith in Jesus.
 There may be differences on many things but it was important that there be PEACE and UNITY among all Christians.

 The church in Antioch thought this was a very good idea and agreed.